The pros and cons of what’s right for the food-allergic child in the cafeteria.

 It can seem overwhelming to consider that your child can be within reach of foods that could cause harm.
 My advice is to make your choice based on your child’s physical, social and emotional needs and to keep this in mind: What’s appropriate today may change in the future.

-Allergic Living columnist Gina Clowes is a certified master life coach, who specializes in the needs of parents of children with food allergies.
-She is the founder of AllergyMoms.com, an online support group serving thousands of families and professional members worldwide.
+Allergic Living contributor Gina Clowes is a certified master life coach, who specializes in the needs of parents of children with food allergies.
+She is the founder of AllergyMoms.com, an online support group serving thousands of families worldwide.